tldr-pages/tldr/pages/osx/xcrun.md

 `xcrun --sdk {{sdk_name}}`

-- Find a tool for given toolchain:
+- Find a tool for a given toolchain:

 `xcrun --toolchain {{name}}`